bcgov/bcsc-sample-client/README.md

-# sample-client
+# BCSC Sample Client
-BC Services Card sample client for messaging
+A sample web application that demonstrates how a client could integrate with BC Services Card login and messaging services.